 Prunus persica leaves are lanceolate and pinnately veined.
 The leaves turn a golden yellow in autumn.
 It flowers profusely in early spring usually before the leaves appear.
 The flowers are pink usually with five petals.
 The fruit is fleshy usually yellow or whitish.
 It has a single large seed inside a woody husk.

 How to grow Prunus persica:

 Grow Prunus persica in the sun.
-Plant it in spring, in well-drained soil.
-It prefers acidic to neutral soil.
+Plant it in spring, in well-drained soil, bear in mind it prefers acidic to neutral soil.
 Fertilize and spray the tree regularly.
 Propagate by cutting and grafting.
-Prune annually and prune while tree is in bloom.
-Prune so it is open center therefore allowing light to pass through to all branches.
-Fruit is produced on a second year growth.
+Prune annually and prune while the tree is in bloom.
+Prune so it is thinned out in the center, therefore, allowing light to pass through to all branches.
+Fruit is produced on second-year growth.
 Remove all suckers and non-fruiting wood.
-You can thin the fruits for better crop.
+You can thin the fruits for a better crop.